Back to all reviews

 Available in the free plan: No

 Workflows are automated commands that get triggered when predefined conditions are met.
-You can define the triggers as well as the outcome, without any coding knowledge.
+You can define both the triggers and the outcome without any coding knowledge

 Thanks to this feature, when a specific action you chose is performed, Slack will:

-Workflows are fun to play around with, and I’m certain anyone can find a creative use of this feature for a highly specific need.
+Workflows are fun to play around with, and I’m certain anyone has some highly specific need that this feature can meet.

 Here’s what setting up a workflow looks like: